optilude/jira-cycle-extract/README.rst

 Changelog
 ---------

+0.8 -
+    * Fixed a bug with calculating the CFD when statuses are skipped

 0.7 - January 22 2016
     * Add support for `--format=json`
     * Output all dates in ISO format (YYYY-MM-DD)